weyoss/redis-smq/packages/redis-smq/docs/api/classes/QueueDeadLetteredMessages.md

 > **purge**(`queue`, `cb`): `void`

-Purges all audited dead-lettered messages from the specified queue.
+Purges all messages from the specified queue.

 This operation is performed asynchronously using a background job.
 When this method is called, it immediately creates and starts a purge job, and returns the ID of